Tulyakai/Information-Retrieval-Food-recipes/README.md

 # Information-Retrieval-Food recipes + authentication system + suggestion system
-This is a final project of 622115012 - 953481 Information Retrieval course, CAMT, CMU.
+This is a final project of 622115012 for IR part - 953481 Information Retrieval course, CAMT, CMU.

 ### Technology Tools
 - Python